 Light up an entry or walkway with these pumpkin lanterns.
 Use a drill to bore holes into painted pumpkins.
 Finials complete the lantern illusion.
 An access opening in back lets you load your lantern with LED tea lights.
 To hang, pass an eyebolt through the pumpkin and suspend from a shepherd’s hook.

 To make this crazy goblin, drill out the sides to insert gourd arms.
 Add a green gourd nose held in place with dowels, and paint three small gourds to attach on top as eyeballs.
 Carve a goofy grin to complete the look.

 Fall Leaf Pumpkin

 Let nature inspire your pumpkin carving.
 This pumpkin’s leaf design mimics the fall leaves around it.
 Start by attaching the downloadable stencil to the pumpkin with pins or tape.
 Outline the pattern by poking holes about a quarter of an inch apart with a sharp object, such as a needle or straight pin.
 (The more complicated the design, the more time this will take.)
 Remove the paper stencil and scrape out the design.
 To speed up the process, use an oscillating tool to scrape just the top layer of skin.
-Watch the video below for tips and techniques.

-The pumpkin’s glow depends on the thickness of the flesh.
+Tips: The pumpkin’s glow depends on the thickness of the flesh.
 For less light, leave the skin thick.
 For lots of light, scrape until it’s thin.